 Table 1 Estimate of expected increase in seasonal variations for CO2 in the Northern Hemisphere.
 The third column shows the seasonal variations for 1980 and 2000.
 The fourth column shows the estimated contribution from the continuous production of fossil fuel CO2 for 1980 and 2000.
-The CO3 from fossil fuel is assumed to be fossil fuel CO_2 for 1980 and 2000.
-The CO_2 from fossil fuel is assumed to be distributed 50% to the atmosphere, 20%, to the ocean and 30% to biogenic sinks.
+The CO2 from fossil fuel is assumed to be distributed 50% to the atmosphere, 20%, to the ocean and 30% to biogenic sinks.
 In the Northern Hemisphere the land exchange has been increased as there is 40% land cover compared to 20% for the Southern Hemisphere.
+The calculations in the tables are order of magnitude estimates of the variations that might be expected if 30% of the fossil fuel sourced CO2 was taken up in biogenic sinks.